Can’t wait to get started wakeboarding with your PWC? We explain all you need to know in our guide.

 Is it legal to pull a wakeboard behind a jet ski?

-- PFD: Typically, all riders are required to have a pfd (personal flotation device) of some sort.
+- PFD: Typically, all riders are required to have a PFD (personal flotation device) of some sort.
 There are a lot of great life jackets out there, and they’ve become much more comfortable in recent years.
 Even though no one really wants to wear them, it’s the law.
-At the end of the day, it’s better to have on then to not.
+At the end of the day, it’s better to have on than to not.